Instructions and Rules in Viiankiaapa

 - Read more about safety on the Hiking in Finland pages.

-- In dry weather, you can walk along the duckboards of Viiankiaapa Mire Reserve even in trainers.
+- In dry weather, you can walk along the duckboards of the circular Viiankiaapa Nature Trail even in trainers.
 If you want to pick berries, rubber boots are a wise choice.
+On Siurunmaa Nature Trail the duckboards are in very poor condition so you need waterproof shoes/boots.

 - Take along binoculars so that you can observe birds and other wildlife in the mire from a nature observation tower.